Leader-board/Purdue/MA261/Exam grading FAQ.md

 ### I think I will get only a D+ or a D. Will I have to retake?

 Technically it depends.
 Most people will have to unfortunately.
-That's because while technically 'sufficient' for the purposes of getting credit, you will not be able to take MA265 or MA266 or take anything else that has Calc 3 as a pre-requisite (like CS 381), as you need a C- in that case.
+That's because while technically 'sufficient' for the purposes of getting credit, you will not be able to take MA265 or MA266 or take anything else that has Calc 3 as a pre-requisite , as you need a C- in that case.
 This includes nearly all Engineering and CS students.
 If you're in FYE, this may also cause issues with satisfying your academic requirements.

+**If you have a C-**: Some courses like CS381 (which is required in some tracks and a very useful course overall) require you to have a C in MA261.
+C- would not satisfy the requirements in this case.
+However, you can still take MA265, but bewarned that you cannot go back and retake MA261 should you decide you want to take CS381 later.

 ### I've passed MA261!
 Will my next math course be like this in terms of grading?
 Well done!
 The answer depends on which course you're taking next.